 Using Ultimate Rewards Points in the Chase Travel Portal

 If you hold the Chase Sapphire Preferred Card, each point you earn will be worth 1.25 cents when you redeem them through the Chase Ultimate Rewards portal.
-And if you hold the Chase Sapphire Reserve card, each point you earn will be worth 1.5 cents when booking travel through the Chase Ultimate Rewards portal.
+And if you hold the Chase Sapphire Reserve card, each point you earn will be worth 1.5 cents when booking travel through the Chase rewards portal.

 So you’re getting a better deal on your points with the Chase Sapphire Reserve than the Preferred card.
 Here’s an example.
 We recently featured a deal via our Thrifty Traveler Premium service from 21 different departure cities to Vail, Colorado (EGE) all for under $200 round trip through the spring of 2021.

 As you can see from the Google Flights screenshot below, it was available from Minneapolis-St. Paul (MSP) for $194.
 As you can see, $194 is already an incredibly cheap fare based on Google Flights’ historical data.

 But it gets even better (and cheaper) if you book the same flight using points through the Chase travel portal.

 If you hold a credit card that earns Ultimate Rewards points like the Reserve or Preferred, just log in to your online Chase account, navigate to the travel portal, and search for this exact same fare.
 Once you’re logged in, select the “Travel” button on the Ultimate Rewards homepage top navigation bar, which is highlighted below in red.